Friendloops/video-wave-react-native/README.md

 # VideoWave 🌊
 *VideoWave* is an open-source video editing software designed to help developers easily implement powerful video editing capabilities into their applications.
 With VideoWave, users can create professional-grade video content using a user-friendly customisable interface that simplifies the video editing process.

-No bills.
-Everything you see is what you get.
+💸 💸 💸 No bills.
+Everything you see is what you get.💸 💸 💸

 ### Features
 - [ ] Trim and split video clips